Understanding Pints per hour to Cubic inches per second Conversion

 Frequently Asked Questions

-What is the formula to convert Pints per hour to Cubic inches per second?
+What is the conversion factor from pints per hour to cubic inches per second?

-How do I convert a larger flow rate from Pints per hour to Cubic inches per second?
+How do I convert Pints per hour to Cubic inches per second?